-Cloud engineers plan, develop and support organizations' rapidly growing cache of cloud computing solutions.
+Cloud engineers plan, develop & support organizations' rapidly growing cache of cloud computing solutions.

 Cloud engineers typically fall into one or more of these 3 skills areas:

-- Cloud Architecture: Cloud architects plan the infrastructure and distributed applications that will run in the cloud.
+- Cloud Architecture: Cloud architects plan the infrastructure and distributed applications running in the cloud.
 They combine strong business acumen and technical expertise to design and optimize an organization’s cloud-computing blueprint.

-Universities and private computer schools offer courses and certificates in cloud computing as well as IT degree programs that feature coursework in marketable cloud skills.
+Universities and private computer schools offer courses and certificates in cloud computing and IT degree programs that feature coursework in marketable cloud skills.
 Compare cloud engineer training programs in the U.S. and online below.

 a.k.a.
 Cloud Computing Engineer | Cloud Architect | Cloud Developer | Cloud Support Associate | Cloud Operations Manager